 More recently, Jonathan has been working in collaboration with scientists from the Indian Ministry of Earth Sciences as part of the Newton-funded WCSSP-India programme.
 Lightning strikes account for the largest number of deaths due to natural hazards in India and this project aims to improve the forecasting of lightning activity over the Indian subcontinent, with the aim of reducing the number of lightning-related deaths in the future.

 Since 2011, Jonathan has been involved with commercial consultancy for the UK Civil Aviation Authority.
 Jonathan has investigated instances where helicopters serving the UK Oil and Gas industry have triggered a lightning strike.
 Jonathan has been able to link this phenomenon to cold-air outbreak thunderstorms which occur over the North Sea during winter.
 This means that forecasts can be produced showing when strike conditions are likely.
 This in turn improves safety for those working in the oil and gas industry.

-Jonathan has been a member of the Parametrizations group since starting at the Met Office in 2007.
+Jonathan has been a member of the Atmospheric Processes and Parametrizations group since starting at the Met Office in 2007.
 Prior to joining the Met Office, Jonathan completed a PhD in evaluating cloud and microphysics parametrizations in numerical models using radar and lidar at Reading University.
-Jonathan also obtained a B Sc in Meteorology from Reading University in 2003 with first-class honours.
+Jonathan also obtained a BSc in Meteorology from Reading University in 2003 with first-class honours.